Does eating extra fat via fat bombs and Bulletproof Coffee make you fat? Here’s the short answer. Yes and no.

 Now, the situation for the obese, leptin resistant person.
 As you eat lots and lots of fat, insulin does not go up.
 However, that ‘fat bomb’ does indeed go directly into your fat stores.
 You respond by increasing leptin levels in your blood.
 But here’s the difference.
 Your body doesn’t care.
 It’s resistant to the effects of leptin.
 So, your metabolism does not go up.
 Your appetite does not go down.
 None of the beneficial weight loss effects of eating that ‘fat bomb’ happens.
 And yes, you will need to eventually burn off that extra fat you’ve taken in.

 What can you do instead?
 Well, eating more carbs is not a good idea.
-Neither is eating more protein.
+Neither is over eating protein.
 Nor is eating more fat.
 So, what is left?
 That’s what we call fasting.

 At this point, you might worry about nutrient deficiency.
 That is why so many people talk about nutrient density.
 How can you get the maximum nutrients for the minimum calories?
-This is muddled thinking.
-Why do I care?
+I see this as muddled thinking.
 Ask yourself this – are you worried about treating obesity or nutrient deficiency?
 If you choose obesity, then worry about obesity.
 You don’t need more nutrients, you need less.
 Less of everything.

 If you are instead worried about nutrient deficiency, then treat the nutrient deficiency, but let’s be clear – THIS HAS NOTHING TO DO WITH THE TREATMENT OF OBESITY.
 If you are worried about, say, Vitamin C because you have scurvy, then by all means, take foods dense with Vitamin C. But it will not make a bit of difference for the treatment of obesity.